ethereum/EIPs/EIPS/eip-1155User.md

 ## Abstract

-This standard is an extension of [ERC-721](./eip-721.md).
-It proposes an additional role (`user`) which can be granted to addresses, and a time where the role is automatically revoked (`expires`).
+This standard is an extension of [ERC-1155](./eip-1155.md).
+It proposes an additional role (`user`) which can be granted to addresses.
 The `user` role represents permission to "use" the NFT, but not be able to transfer it or set operators.

 ## Motivation